 If you own a blade grinder, go buy a burr grinder and gift your old blade grinder to someone who does not appreciate coffee!

-The functionality of a blade grinder is that it functions like two machettes that are slicing your coffee beans with little to no regard for the size.
+The functionality of a blade grinder is that it functions like two machetes that are slicing your coffee beans with little to no regard for the size.

 Everyone in coffee culture knows this is bad.
 Very bad!

-The design of burr styled coffee grinders have the capacity to grind your coffee beans in a uniform manner and achieve a consistent size time and time again.
+The design of burr-styled coffee grinders has the capacity to grind your coffee beans in a uniform manner and achieve a consistent size time and time again.

 The reason for this is that they really do grind your beans using a crushing action.
 They crush your beans between the grooves until they are of the preselected size.
 This is a very different process from the cutting action of blade grinders.

 Unfortunately, with a burr grinder, you have fewer choices.
 The two main options are an electric burr grinder or a manual burr grinder and when you choose which of the two you want, you will have to choose between a conical burr or a flat burr.

 Let’s now dig in to those sub topics!

 A manual coffee grinder, also known as a hand-cranked grinder, is a cheaper option and, as mentioned, great when travelling.
 It is still a good quality burr grinder that will get you good results.